datacamp/community-courses-intro-to-data.world-in-python/chapter4.md

 --- type:NormalExercise lang:python xp:100 skills:2 key:27cbaefdc0
 ## SQL: Querying a table

 Another way to pull data in from data.world is to use the `query()` method of the datadotworld module. `query()` lets you use SQL or SPARQL to query one or more datasets, and takes a dataset URL and the query string as parameters.
-This makes it easy for you to pull in just what fields and aggregations you need from the data, and even lets you get joined tables with a single call to data.world.
+This makes it easy for you to pull in exactly what fields and aggregations you need from the data, and even lets you get joined tables with a single call to data.world.

 The `query()` method is a lot like `load_dataset` as it gives you access to three properties to access the resulting data: `raw_data`, `table`, and `dataframe`.
 Lets try out a couple of SQL queries and then we'll jump into a SPARQL example.

-data.world actually supports a dialect of SQL called *dwSQL*. *dwSQL* does most everything you'd normally do in a SQL `SELECT`, and it also has some extended funcionality specific to data.world.
+SQL on data.world is actually a dialect we've created called *dwSQL*. *dwSQL* does most everything you'd normally do in a SQL `SELECT`, and it also has some extended funcionality specific to data.world.
 Check out the [full dwSQL documentation](https://docs.data.world/tutorials/dwsql/), and here we'll work with some basics.

 Using the dataset at `https://data.world/nrippner/refugee-host-nations`, follow the instructions below: